robbert-vdh/diopser/README.md

 from the [automated
 builds](https://github.com/robbert-vdh/diopser/actions?query=workflow%3A%22Automated+builds%22+branch%3Amaster)
 page.
 GitHub requires you to be signed in to be able to download these files.
-The macOS builds are compiled on macOS 10.15 Catalina and likely won't run on anything before that.
-You may also have to [disable Gatekeeper](https://disable-gatekeeper.github.io/) depending on your DAW as Apple has recently made it more difficult to run unsigned code on macOS.
+The macOS builds are compiled for macOS 10.13.
+You may also have to [disable Gatekeeper](https://disable-gatekeeper.github.io/) to use the VST3 version as Apple has recently made it more difficult to run unsigned code on macOS.
 I sadly cannot provide any support for the Windows and macOS versions at the moment, but the plugins should work!